-If your destination country is on the FCO's safe list:
+If your destination country is on the FCDO's safe list:

 You're okay to go ahead and book a holiday and get your travel insurance.
 We would still advise:

-- Buying travel insurance: We can protect your trip from non-coronavirus related things, like if you break your foot and can't travel or there's a flood in your flat.
-We can't cover you if you need to cancel the trip because of coronavirus or the FCO's travel advice changes again.
+Buying travel insurance: We can protect your trip from non-coronavirus related things, like if you break your foot and can't travel or there's a flood in your flat.
+We can't cover you if you need to cancel the trip because of coronavirus or the FCDO's travel advice changes again.

-If your destination country is not on the FCO's safe list:
+If your destination country is not on the Green list or the FCDO's safe list:

 Our advice would be to avoid booking trips in the short term for these destinations.
 Because, if the rules don't change you may not be able to travel there or there may be self-isolation restrictions when you land in the country and when you return to the UK and you may be out of pocket if you can't travel.